Hulkson/jake_repo/README.md

-# jake_repo
-# Hello
+# Hello my friend 🙌🙌🙌

-# take a look and contact me form my Porfolio ---> https://j-folio.com/
+# take a look or contact me from my Porfolio --> https://j-folio.com/

-# ----thanks you so much----
+# ----❤️thanks you so much❤️----